 It's hard to slow down and figure things out in a busy world.
-Try to intentionally give open, tolerant, and demanding attention to everything you do.
-Treat yourself as you would treat a good friend, focus on your breathing.
-Accept the present moment as it is without judging it so that you can use your energy to directly manage the circumstance in question.
+To intentionally give open, tolerant, and demanding attention to everything you do, treat yourself as you would treat a good friend, and focus on your breathing, is the practice of mindfulness.
+Accepting the present moment as it is without judging it allows you to use your energy to directly manage the circumstance in question.
 Mindfulness frees you from the tendency to react.

-Look for a quiet place where you won't be disturbed.
+To get the most out of it, look for a quiet place where you won't be disturbed.
 Ideally, this would be a room in your house where you can be alone and at peace.

-Mindfulness does this by increasing connectivity in the area of the brain that is important for attention and executive control (dorsolateral prefrontal cortex).
-Since ending our addiction to technology, we need to develop practices in our daily lives to return to what really matters.
+Mindfulnesslowers physiological markers of stress and improves the brain's ability to control stress by increasing connectivity in the area of the brain that is important for attention and executive control (dorsolateral prefrontal cortex).
+To end our addiction to technology, we need to develop practices in our daily lives to return to what really matters.